Maximizing Sales with Non-Monetary Service Value

 • Other post-sales benefits

 But how do you know what to offer and when?
 It boils down to asking open questions, active listening, uncovering needs and wants, and effective concessions planning.
-When your team has actively listened and comes ready and prepared with a rock-solid strategy, they understand what negotiables will pull interest and when to offer those items for the most efficient deal-making.
+When your team has actively listened and comes prepared with a rock-solid strategy, they understand which negotiables will generate interest and when to offer those items for the most efficient deal-making.

 The-Ultimate-Guide-To-Sales-Negotiation-Training-webp